Sunday, July 30, 2006

 Saturday, July 08, 2006

 The Contemporary Art Council of the Seattle Art Museum hosted a reception at Western Bridge on June 23, 2006.
-The event served as: (1) an opportunity for the CAC membership to view the critically well-received Boys & Flowers exhibition and (2) a farewell event for departing museum associate curator Susan Rosenberg.
+The event centered on a viewing of the critically well-received Boys & Flowers exhibition.

 Tuesday, July 04, 2006